-The Livonia Gateway Project, a proposed road from NYS Route 15 to Bronson Hill Road in the Town of Livonia, is on hold pending the release of state funding.
+A feasibility study for the Livonia Gateway Project, a proposed road from NYS Route 15 to Bronson Hill Road in the Town of Livonia, is underway.
+The study was funded by Empire State Development.
 The road will address increased truck traffic generated by the Perdue facility and existing businesses in the area.
 Additionally, the Town has designated the Gateway Project area in its 2004 Comprehensive Master Plan for further industrial and commercial development.
 The Livingston County Offices of Economic Development and Planning are working with the Town of Livonia and the landowners group to facilitate the construction of the road.

 Livingston County Development directly assists new and expanding small businesses in targeted downtown areas throughout the County.
-Technical assistance along with sign and façade improvement grants are provided by the Livingston County Development Corporation for downtown revitalization in the Villages of Dansville, Geneseo, Lima, Mount Morris, and Nunda.
-A grant award was received under the New York Main Street program by the Village of Mt.
-Morris in 2009 to help restore downtown buildings through 2011.
-Additionally, the Villages of Lima and Dansville secured funding for restoration of downtown buildings through the New York Main Street Program which were completed in through 2012.
-The Village of Geneseo was also awarded funding under the NY Main Street program and will complete its program in 2014.
+Technical assistance along with sign and façade improvement grants are provided by the Livingston County Development Corporation for downtown revitalization in all of Livingston County's 9 Villages.
+Grant awards have been successfully implemented via funding through the New York Main Street program in the Villages of Avon, Dansville, Geneseo, Lima, Mt.
+Morris and Nunda.
+The funding helps to restore downtown buildings.

 The Downtown Revitalization Programs operated by the Livingston County Development Corporation continue to be a priority for Livingston County.
 The County has emphasized local community engagement within their business attraction and revitalization efforts.
-Sign and Façade Design Guidelines were established in the Villages of Caledonia, Dansville, Geneseo, Lima, Livonia, Mt.
+Sign and Façade Design Guidelines were established in the Villages of Avon, Caledonia, Dansville, Geneseo, Lima, Livonia, Mt.
 Morris and Nunda to enable business and property owners to apply for grant funding under the County's Sign and Façade Improvement Program.
 The funding encourages new signage and façade renovations in the central business districts.

 Small business and business startup provide a significant portion of growth in Livingston County.
-To assist in the development of small business in the county, the Livingston County Development Corporation operates a microenterprise revolving loan fund to assist new and expanding qualified businesses.
+To assist in the development of small business in the county, the Livingston County

+Development Corporation operates a microenterprise revolving loan fund to assist new and expanding qualified businesses.